dharmika05/crop_prediction/README.md

-🌾 Crop Prediction using Machine Learning
+# Crop Prediction using Machine Learning

-This project predicts the most suitable crop to cultivate based on environmental factors such as temperature, humidity, soil pH, and rainfall using a machine learning model.
-It aims to assist farmers in making informed agricultural decisions.
+This project predicts the most suitable crop to grow based on environmental parameters such as temperature, humidity, soil pH, and rainfall using a Random Forest Classifier.
+It helps farmers make data-driven decisions to maximize crop yield.

-🚀 Project Overview
+# Project Overview

-Efficient crop selection is essential for maximizing yield and sustainability.
-This system uses a Random Forest Classifier trained on historical data to accurately recommend the most appropriate crop for the given environmental conditions.
+Agricultural productivity depends heavily on environmental factors.
+Choosing the right crop for specific conditions can significantly improve yield and reduce losses.
+This system uses a machine learning model trained on historical crop data to accurately recommend the optimal crop for given conditions.

-📁 Dataset
+# Dataset

-The dataset cpdata.csv contains the following features:
+The dataset cpdata.csv contains the following columns:

 Feature	Description
 temperature	Average temperature (°C)